puneetpahuja/cloJS/README.md

 Combining or *composing* functions is something we are very familiar with when it comes to, say, math.

-We can easily chain a series of mathematical functions such as these without wondering if the whole, [rube-goldberg][] structure will work or not.
+We can easily chain a series of mathematical functions such as these without worrying if the whole, [rube-goldberg][] structure will work or not.

 [rube-goldberg]: https://en.wikipedia.org/wiki/Rube_Goldberg_machine